Elizabeth Percy, Duchess of Northumberland (1922–2012): Later life

 After her marriage, she resided at Alnwick Castle in Northumberland.
-In 1963, The Queen asked her to entertain visiting foreign royals for the wedding of Princess Alexandra of Kent and The Hon.
-Angus Ogilvy at her London home, Syon House.
-As Duchess, she was involved in a number of local charity organizations.
-On 30 January 1986, she was appointed a Commander of the Most Venerable Order of the Hospital of St John of Jerusalem.
+In 1963, Queen Elizabeth II asked her to entertain visiting foreign royals for the wedding of Princess Alexandra and Angus Ogilvy at her London home, Syon House.
+As duchess, she was involved in a number of local charity organizations.
+On 30 January 1986, she was appointed a commander of the Most Venerable Order of the Hospital of St John of Jerusalem.

-After the death of her husband in 1988, she took on the role of Honorary Colonel of the Royal Northumberland Fusiliers.
+After the death of her husband in 1988, she took on the role of honorary colonel of the Royal Northumberland Fusiliers.

 She died on 19 September 2012.
 Her funeral took place at the Old Church of St. Peter and St. Paul, Albury Park, Guildford, Surrey, on 1 October 2012.
-Among those present were her cousin, The Duke of Gloucester, and his wife, Birgitte.
+Among those present were her cousin Prince Richard, Duke of Gloucester, and Birgitte, Duchess of Gloucester.
 A memorial service was held on 5 November 2012 at St Michael's Church, Alnwick.
 Her ashes were interred in the Northumberland Vault at Westminster Abbey.